mapattacker/datascience/general.rst

 *****************

-If there is no ymal file specifying the packages to install, it is good practise to alternatively create a requirements.txt using the package `pipreqs`.
+If there is no ymal file specifying the packages to install, it is good practise to alternatively create a requirements.txt using the package `pip install pipreqs`.
+We can then create the txt in cmd using `pipreqs -f directory_path`, where -f overwrites any existing requirements.txt file.

 Below is how the contents in a requirements.txt file looks like.
 After creating the file, and activating the VM, install the packages at one go using